by Rose Maramba

 The autonomous regions of Valencia, Extremadura, Castilla-La Mancha, Aragon, Cantabria, the Balearics, all governed by the Socialist Party (PSOE) or a coalition of leftist parties, and even Madrid, ruled by the conservative Partido Popular, are demanding that the central government return the universal health coverage to one and all.

-Moreover, they want the repeal of the Royal Decree of 2012 which leaves illegal residents out of the public health system except minors, pregnant women and those needing emergency treatment.
+Moreover, they want the repeal of the Royal Decree of 2012 which leaves illegal residents out of the public health system except for minors, pregnant women and those needing emergency treatment.

 As summer cools off and slips into the tolerable – even bracing – temperatures of the Fall, the national government has finally backed down and decided to address the issue by adopting a draft on which to base a public health system that will make it possible for illegal aliens around the country to regain access to public health assistance, but only if